sagarkarki136/All-simple-projects/README.md

  - Models tried: Inception, Resnet

- - Results and further scope: The results rae not that facinating ,58% on test, the data set used is from FER2013 and i suppose it will definetly perform very well onvce i have more data and better augmentations implemented along with obviously Ensemble and hyper parameter tuning of the models(I am more biased towards the efficient nets:) )
+ - Results and further scope: The results rae not that facinating ,58% on test, the data set used is from FER2013 and I suppose it will definetly perform very well once I have more data and better augmentations implemented along with obviously Ensemble and hyper parameter tuning of the models(I am thinking of efficient nets:) )